neurosyntax/mokuton/README.md

 Note:
 - All strings are returned as unicode
-- javalang parser expects a syntactically correct class, so need a class template to place functions into.
+- javalang parser expects a syntactically correct class, so need a class template to place functions into (using HelloWorld in example below).

 Example:
 ```